-One company in particular that seems to have a large share of the market has specific instructions on using their product.
+One company in particular has specific instructions on using their product.
 According to their FAQ’s page, you can use their product, which is mostly ‘ethyl alcohol’ (62%) “as often as you like“, and that “no alcohol is left behind because it mostly evaporates”.

 Alcohol baths were once used in hospitals to treat patients.
 They are no longer used because of their link to alcohol poisoning.
 You may have never heard of alcohol baths used for lowering a fever unless you were a nurse 30+ years ago or know someone who was.
 My mom was a nurse and was trained to use alcohol baths as an option for treating a fever.
 In time this practice was eliminated because of the potential harm it may cause and is no longer taught in medical school.